microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntracustomSecurityAttributeDefinitionAllowedValues.md

 ## DESCRIPTION

-Adds a predefined value for a Microsoft Entra ID custom security attribute definition.
+The `Add-EntraCustomSecurityAttributeDefinitionAllowedValues` adds a predefined value for a Microsoft Entra ID custom security attribute definition.

 ## EXAMPLES